pouyan9675/GanjoorScrapper/README.md

-A crawler to collect poems of different poets from [Ganjoor](https://ganjoor.net).
+A crawler to collect Persian poems of different poets from [Ganjoor](https://ganjoor.net).
+The crawled texts used as dataset in [Persian Poem Classification](https://github.com/pouyan9675/Persian-Poem-Classification) in my other repository.